 It can be difficult to navigate the situation on your own.
 A personal injury attorney that specializes in nursing home neglect and abuse cases can help you to prove the neglect.
 Nursing homes that were not willing to talk to patient’s family members often change their tune when confronted by an experienced Dover law office.

 How To File A Complaint Against A Nursing Home

 If you suspect nursing home abuse or nursing home neglect, your first step is to document your suspicion.
 Keeping a journal of “incidents”, reporting the problems to the administration and speaking to people that may have witnessed the incident will ensure that you have the documentation that you need to prove abuse or neglect.

-Your next step is to contact a nursing home abuse lawyer.
+If you feel the neglect/abuse was purposeful and want to take legal action, you should contact a nursing home abuse lawyer.
 A nursing home neglect lawyer has the experience to fight for your loved one’s rights.
 They know elder law inside and out and can use those laws to ensure your loved one gets the justice that they deserve.